Road Testing by All Florida Road Testing. A Traffic, Ticket, Driving Lessons School

-All Florida Road Testing is Florida largest 3rd party administrator of the Class E skills test.
-When you get your drivers license in Florida you have to take a behind the wheel driving test.
-The most common question we receive about the driving test is “what exactly will I be tested on?”.
+All Florida Road Test is a Traffic, Ticket, Driving Lessons School is Florida’s largest 3rd party administrator of the Class E skills test.
+When you get your drivers license in Florida, you have to take a behind the wheel driving test.
+The most common question we receive about the driving test is “What exactly will I be tested on?”.

 First it’s important to make it clear that the driving test is not required when you get your Florida learners permit or restricted license.
 When you get you learners permit you are required to take a drug and alcohol traffic education course and a written DMV test.
 Both can be completed online.